Part of parenting is asking yourself (and everyone around you) a constant barrage of questions, including, “How to teach your kids responsibility?”

 Help them find a way they can make a meaningful impact in someone else’s life.

-My daughter has painted pictures for people, sold her clothes on consignment, and found random ways to increase her income—and her entrepreneurial spirit.
+My daughter has painted pictures for people, sold her clothes on consignment, and found random ways to increase her income and entrepreneurial spirit.

 Parenting is hard

 We want them to be happy and successful, and being responsible is a big part of that.

-There is no simple answer for any parenting question, and it often comes down to balancing multiple complex emotions.
+There is no simple answer to any parenting question, which often comes down to balancing multiple complex emotions.

 Love them, model the behaviors you want to see, and teach them that being themselves is enough.